alttch/bma-info/eva-webengine/include/jsdoc_webengine.rst

     first state load).

     If state is already loaded, function will be called immediately.
-One item (or item mask, set with "*") can have multiple watchers.
+One item (or item mask, set with "*" or a traditional OID mask) can have multiple watchers.

-    :param oid: item oid (e.g. sensor:env/temp1, or sensor:env/\*)
+    :param oid: item oid (e.g. sensor:env/temp1, sensor:env/\*, sensor:+/temp1)
     :type oid: string
     :param func: function to be called
     :type func: function